 Now, take a look at some FAQs on SCSS interest rates which are rather common.

-No. Under existing laws, any retired military personnel under 50 years of age may also avail the many benefits of an SCSS account.
+No. Under existing laws, any retired military personnel under 50 years of age may also avail of the many benefits of an SCSS account.
 The age bar is higher for civilians who must be at least 60 years old.

 - When do yearly interest rates on these schemes change?